-In March 1972June 1986, the University Board of Governors adopted aamended its policy which te-provides an alternative to the general student activity fee committees for funding educationally valuable student organizations.
-The university policy, Funding of Special Student Programs (10.3.3), was is supplemented by detailed procedures bythese guidelines under which certain student organizations, Rutgers students and student governments, student affairs administrators, and the University Senate could cooperatively determine the willingness of Rutgers students to fund a petitioning student organization.
-The original procedures were revised in 2008, and the new procedures are detailed in the remainder of this document.
+In June 1986, the University Board of Governors amended its policy which provides an alternative to the general student activity fee committees for funding educationally valuable student organizations.
+The university policy is supplemented by these guidelines under which certain student organizations, Rutgers students and student governments, student affairs administrators, and the University Senate could cooperatively determine the willingness of Rutgers students to fund a petitioning student organization.